zbirow/Yuffin-Image-Archive/README.md

 **A high-performance, lightweight binary archive for your photo collections, complete with a GUI packer and a serverless web-based gallery viewer.**

 This project provides a complete toolkit for efficiently storing and browsing large numbers of images.
-It uses a custom, highly-optimized binary format (`.yuf`) to pack entire directory structures into a single, portable file.
+It uses a custom, highly-optimized binary format (`.yufi`) to pack entire directory structures into a single, portable file.

 _The cross-platform GUI Packer tool._